-- University of Maryland School of Medicine Cardiology Department
+- University of Maryland School of Medicine Department of Cardiology

 - University of Maryland School of Nursing

-- University of Maryland, Baltimore Community Engagement Center
+- University of Maryland, Baltimore (UMB) Community Engagement Center

-- and two federally qualified health centers, Total Health Care and Chase Brexton.
+- Two federally qualified health centers: Total Health Care and Chase Brexton

 The organizations were selected based on opportunities to synergize and expand efforts to provide care and services to West Baltimore residents.
 “These organizations are passionate about their community and health equity, and we are set to start on a journey to collectively expand efforts to reduce cardiovascular disparities and social isolation in West Baltimore,” Ogbolu said.